 - the ingestion of knowledge is all about video.
 Youtube and other sources are more relevant today than any sort of textbook.
 This echoes my own experience with my sons, now 21 and 23.
 I spoke about this during a keynote for the Institute for Credentialing Excellence in Phoenix a few years ago.
 Check the video in my post The Future of Education: Rethinking Opportunity in the Era of Knowledge Velocity.
 The son referred to in that video has a golf handicap of 1.
 He’s scratch.
 He changed his golf grip, not by working with a golf pro, but by watching YouTube videos.

 - even their parents are different and expect so much more.
-The parents of todays 10 year old is the world’s first post MSDOS generation.
-When they began using computers, Mac’s and Windows were already the interface of choice.
+The parents of today’s 10 year old are the world’s first post MSDOS generation.
+When they began using computers, Mac and Windows were already the interfaces of choice.
 The Internet was a part of their lives for as long as they’ve had busy, inquiring minds.
-They are technology-immersed too, and carry none of the technology hangups of their baby-boomer predecessors too.
+They are technology-immersed too and carry none of the technology hangups of their baby-boomer predecessors too.
 They too expect change, technology, and interactivity to drive the education system.
 They are not getting it at an official level.

 But wait, there’s more!
 Lots to learn!
-Lots more golf yet to come!
+Lots more golf is yet to come!

 We all know that the education system is massively stuck in an innovation rut, unable to deal with the reality of change that swirls around it.
 And so many questions are raised by the reality on the ground.
 Such as: what the heck is the world of human resources going to do as today’s 10 year old becomes a part of the workforce in just 10 years?